Within 5 miles

 Lincolnshire Sausage: Made from coarsely ground, minced or chopped Lincolnshire pork giving an open texture in the finished cooked sausage.
 The seasoning of the Lincolnshire sausage has a predominant sage flavour with small amounts of other seasonings, salt, pepper and spices added to satisfy local tastes.
 We recommend Saywell's Butchers in Alford.

-Lincolnshire, Stuffed Chine A traditional May Day or Christenings serving, neck chine of pig is stuffed with parsley and wrapped in muslin cloth before being boiled and left to cool.
-A unique taste.
+Stuffed Chine – a traditional May Day or Christenings serving, neck chine of pig is stuffed with parsley and wrapped in muslin cloth before being boiled and left to cool.

 Pubs and Restaurants closeby: